Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames

 \section{Related Work}

-In the following subsections, we discuss related works in three aspects: the \textit{affordance} concept initiates the proposition of our work that connects visual perception and robotic manipulation through our proposed representation, and provides similar ideas of using keypoints; the \textit{object pose estimation} basically shows a pipeline of manipulation based on poses of entire objects, with which we compare the estimation accuracy in experiments; the \textit{task-oriented grasping} includes related application to robot grasping, with which we share the idea of manipulating objects by concentrating on the parts interaction while our pipeline supports more generalized actions.
+In the following subsections, we discuss related works in three aspects: the \textit{affordance} concept initiates the proposition of our work that connects visual perception and robotic manipulation through our proposed representation; the \textit{object pose estimation} basically shows a pipeline of manipulation based on poses of entire objects, with which we compare the estimation accuracy in experiments; the \textit{task-oriented grasping} includes related application to robot grasping, with which we both interact with objects considering part semantics while our pipeline also fits other actions than grasp.